How to Start an RIA

 Regulatory Oversight and Services

-Regulation of RIAs depends on the amount of client assets managed, also referred to as AUM (assets under management).
-The SEC generally oversees those managing $110 million or more, while state regulators govern those managing up to $100 million.
+Regulation of RIAs depends on many factors, one being the amount of client assets managed, also referred to as AUM (assets under management).
+The SEC generally oversees those managing $110 million or more.
+State regulators govern those who manage up to $100 million.
 When an RIA’s assets reach certain thresholds, they may transition between state and SEC registration.

-Before engaging in a relationship, consumers can obtain background information on RIAs through resources like FINRA BrokerCheck and the SEC’s databases.
-RIAs offer tailored investment advice and may manage portfolios or provide financial planning services.
-If appropriately licensed, some may also offer brokerage services.
+Before engaging in a relationship, consumers can obtain information on investment advisers and investment adviser representatives through the investment adviser public disclosure website. (www.adviserinfo.sec.gov) Additional online resources for consumers also include FINRA BrokerCheck and the SEC’s databases.
+RIAs may offer tailored investment advice and may manage portfolios or provide financial planning services.

 Benefits of Starting Your Own Registered Investment Adviser (RIA)